Alexander Waverly: Afterlife

 In 1968, Carroll made his final appearance in the role one week after the show's cancellation when he appeared on Rowan & Martin's Laugh-In, the series that replaced U.N.C.L.E.
 His final lines on screen are "Mr. Kuryakin, come quick.
 I think I've found THRUSH headquarters at last."
 Carroll died in 1972 and his character did not appear in the 1983 reunion movie Return of the Man from U.N.C.L.E.:The Fifteen Years Later Affair where it is implied that Mr. Waverly had died relatively recently.

 Film

-Hugh Grant portrayed Waverly in The Man from U.N.C.L.E., a feature film adaptation of the TV series of the same name.
+Hugh Grant portrayed Waverly in The Man from U.N.C.L.E., a feature film prequel to the TV series.